NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Here we use CSM for Mars images, specifically for the CTX camera, which is a linescan sensor.
-The images are regular ``.cub`` files as in the tutorial in :numref:`moc_tutorial`, hence the only distinction compared to that exanoke is that the cameras are stored as ``.json`` files.
+The images are regular ``.cub`` files as in the tutorial in :numref:`moc_tutorial`, hence the only distinction compared to that example is that the cameras are stored as ``.json`` files.

 We will work with the dataset pair::